 Christie intended to treat Raven with the split-dose schedule, but a couple of weeks after the first dose, Raven, despite having been completely confined and kept from activity more strenuous than going out into a tiny potty yard on a leash, developed a series of pulmonary emboli (clots), and nearly died.
 "We rushed her to the ER and when we got there, my mom, who was with her in the back of the van, thought she had died.
 She was blue,” recalls Keith.
 Emergency treatment saved Raven’s life.
 Tests conducted after the first treatment revealed no trace of heartworms, so Raven didn't have to undergo another round of treatment.

-New studies show that treatment with weekly ivermectin combined with pulsed doxycycline will speed up the process of killing the adult worms and lessen the danger they present.
+New studies show that treatment with monthly Advantage Multi (moxidectin) or weekly Heartgard (ivermectin), combined with pulsed doxycycline, will speed up the process of killing the adult worms and lessen the danger they present.

 See Update: Wolbachia below for more information.

 Although this method is gentler than the use of Immiticide, the danger from the dying worms is still present, and for a much longer period.
 A recent Italian study showed that pet dogs (as opposed to the caged laboratory dogs this method had been tested on before) did get pulmonary emboli and some of the dogs died of it.
 The more active the dog, the higher the risk.